 Hi!
 Hola!
-I’m Samantha from Southern California.
+I’m Samantha in North Carolina.
 People call me Sam or Samantha, I like both so you pick which one!

-Dear Birth mother: Let me first say that I really admire your strength and courage for considering an open adoption.
+Let me first say that I really admire your strength and courage for considering adoption.
 You must be an incredible and strong person – I don’t know you yet, but I already admire you.

 There is nothing I want more in the world than to be a mother, to love and nurture a little one, to show him or her this wide world of wonder and possibility.
 I hope that going through an adoption brings you a world of possibilities, as well, and that we can help each other through this tough but ultimately good and rewarding thing called adoption.

 I can promise you that I will provide a warm, vibrant, happy home for your child and that I will love your child with my whole heart.
 I am so excited that this is finally happening, I can’t wait to be a mom!